kamilpp/chat/README.md

-Go
+Chat client and server
 -------
-Console game Go written in C++ using ncurses lib.
+Project written in C using ncurses and IPC utils.